kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 ## Summary

-This enhancement introduces Semantic Versioning (SemVer) comparison capabilities to Kubernetes scheduling.
-Similar to how KEP-5471 introduces integer operators (Lt, Gt) for Tolerations, this KEP adds `SemverLt`, `SemverGt`, and `SemverEq` operators to both **core/v1 Toleration** and **core/v1 NodeAffinity**.
-This enables granular control over workload placement based on versioned node attributes (e.g., Kubelet version, driver versions) without requiring manual enumeration of all target versions.
+This enhancement introduces Semantic Versioning (SemVer) comparison capabilities to Kubernetes scheduling and storage.
+Similar to how KEP-5471 introduces integer operators (Lt, Gt) for Tolerations, this KEP adds `SemverLt`, `SemverGt`, and `SemverEq` operators to **core/v1 Toleration**, **core/v1 NodeAffinity**, and **core/v1 PersistentVolume NodeAffinity**.
+This enables granular control over workload placement and volume attachment based on versioned node attributes (e.g., Kubelet version, kernel version, driver versions) without requiring manual enumeration of all target versions.

 ## Motivation

-Many scheduling decisions depend on component versions (e.g., kernel versions, or driver versions).
+Many scheduling decisions and storage attachment decisions depend on component versions (e.g., kernel versions, or driver versions).
 However, the current scheduling framework restricts NodeSelector and Tolerations to set-based operators (In, NotIn, Exists, DoesNotExist).
+Similarly, PersistentVolume node affinity is also restricted to the same set-based operators.

 This restriction forces users to treat ordered versions as unrelated strings.
-To target a node with a version "greater than X," users will want a concrete semantic versioning comparisons.
+To target a node with a version "greater than X," users will want concrete semantic versioning comparisons.
+This applies to both pod scheduling decisions and persistent volume attachment decisions where volumes may require specific node capabilities that are version-dependent (e.g., kernel features, storage driver versions).

 ### Goals

 - Add semantic version based operators to tolerations so pods can match taints like `node.kubernetes.io/kubelet-version=v1.28.0` using `SemverGt`, `SemverLt`, or `SemverEq` operators.
-- Add semantic version based operators `SemverGt`, `SemverLt`, and `SemverEq` to node affinity selectors so that scheduling decisions can be based on version comparisons.
+- Add semantic version based operators `SemverGt`, `SemverLt`, and `SemverEq` to node affinity so that scheduling and volume attachment decisions can be based on version comparisons.
+This applies to Pod NodeAffinity and PersistentVolume NodeAffinity.
 - Backward compatible and opt‑in via a feature gate.
 - Zero operational performance impact on existing pod scheduling using `Equal` and `Exists` operators.